 - Generate products and services that enable prisoners to make a contribution to society, offset the cost of incarceration, support family members, and compensate crime victims.

-More than 70,000 inmates—an average of 2,500 per year—have participated in PIECP since the program’s inception.
-By the end of 2005, 6,555 offenders were employed in the program.
-Although this number reflects a 285 percent increase in PIECP positions in the past decade, it represents only a small fraction of the total number of inmates in our Nation’s State prisons and local jails.
+More than 70,000 incarcerated persons—an average of 2,500 per year—have participated in PIECP since the program’s inception.
+By the end of 2005, 6,555 were employed in the program.
+Although this number reflects a 285 percent increase in PIECP positions in the past decade, it represents only a small fraction of the total number of incarcerated persons in our Nation’s State prisons and local jails.

 Does the Program Work?

 In a sense, PIECP can be thought of as a grand experiment.
 After 28 years, the obvious question is: Does it work?